syrianarchive/syrianarchive-investigations/investigations/belgium-isopropanol/sentencing.md

 layout: investigation.html
 title: "Antwerp court convicts three Flemish firms for shipping 168 tonnes of isopropanol to Syria"
 date: 2019-02-07
-image: /assets/investigations/Belgium/image1.png
+image: /assets/investigations/Belgium/image4.png
 ---

-###Illegal export of isopropanol to Syria
+### Illegal export of isopropanol to Syria

 Today, Antwerp Criminal court convicted the three Flemish companies (AAE Chemie Trading, Anex Customs and Danmar logistics) and two managing directors for shipping 168 tonnes of the chemical substance isopropanol with 95% purity to Syria between 2014 and 2016 without submitting the appropriate export licences.
 The court imposed conditional fines of up to 500.000 EUR as well as (conditional) prison sentences for one managing director and one manager.
 A export licence for isopropanol 95% has been mandatory since the European Union ratified sanctions on Syria with [regulation 36/2012](https://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1493825060366&uri=CELEX:02012R0036-20170321).
 This conviction follows a story published jointly on April 18th, 2018 from [Knack and Syrian Archive](https://syrianarchive.org/en/investigations/belgium-isopropanol/).